federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 #### REMOVE_BROKEN_URL_WMS_ESRI_REST

 This transformer tests all WMS and ESRI REST url's for connectivity and removes them where the URL is broken.
-These results are acheived by performing the following tasks:
+These results are achieved by performing the following tasks:

 - Creates unique ID '_uuid' for each dataset using the UUIDGenerator.
 - Splits the data stream into two: